duganchen/podfeeds/README.md

 ## Docker

-In the current directory, write your podcasts.yaml file.
+In the repository directory, write your podcasts.yaml file.

 Build the podfeeds image.
 Pull the nginx image.